Magic distances in twisted bilayer graphene: Introduction

-The discovery of socalled \emph{magic-angle}~(MA) TBG has spawned the field of twisttronics~\cite{Twistronics1, MATBG}.
-Furthermore, MATBG has widened the already rich field of Van der Waals~(VdW) heterostructures~\cite{Geim_Grigorieva}, by introducing a new degree of freedom in the ability to assemble different two-dimensional~(2D) materials through VdW interactions, with on-demand electronic, mechanical, and thermal properties.
+The discovery of \emph{magic-angle}~(MA) TBG has further broadened the already rich field of van der Waals~(VdW) heterostructures~\cite{Geim_Grigorieva}, introducing the interlayer twist angle $\theta$ as an additional degree of freedom in their assembly.
+This breakthrough facilitates the on-demand tuning of the electronic, mechanical, and thermal properties of two-dimensional~(2D) materials via VdW interactions, while significantly advancing the rapidly evolving field of twistronics~\cite{Twistronics1, MATBG}.
+However, $\theta$ is not the only geometric parameter that regulates the formation of quasi-flat bands.
+The interlayer distance $d$ also plays a pivotal role, as vertical pressures in the gigapascal range can induce weakly dispersive electronic states in non-MATBG systems.~\cite{Chittari_2019, PhysRevB.99.045423, PhysRevB.98.085144, D1NR00220A, PhysRevB.101.155405}.

-Nonetheless, the misalignment angle $\theta$ between the graphene sheets is not the only geometric parameter responsible for the formation of quasi-flat bands.
-The interlayer distance $d$ also plays an equally crucial role in the development of these non-dispersive electronic states.
-Indeed, quasi-flat bands can also be achieved by applying vertical pressures, of the order of the gigapascal, to the layers of a non-magic-angle TBG system~\cite{Chittari_2019, PhysRevB.99.045423, PhysRevB.98.085144, D1NR00220A, PhysRevB.101.155405}.
-In the simplest picture~\cite{Bistritzer}, the emergence of quasi-flat bands arises from the interplay of two energy scales.
-One involves the electronic states over the moir\'{e} supelattice sites, and is determined by $\theta$.
-The other reflects the coupling between the lattice sites of the TBG layers, and depends on $d$.
+In the simplest picture~\cite{Bistritzer, PhysRevB.81.245412, watson2023bistritzer}, the emergence of quasi-flat bands stems from the interplay of two energy scales.
+One is determined by $\theta$ and involves the electronic states over the moir\'{e} superlattice sites.
+The other arises from the coupling between the lattice sites of the TBG layers and is dependent on $d$.
+The characteristic features of MATBG, however, are typically observed at small twist angles~($\theta{\sim}1.1^\circ$), requiring supercells of large sizes~($\sim 10^4$ atoms).
+This requirement presents substantial challenges for accurate modeling due to the significant computational resources required~\cite{PhysRevB.99.195419}.